Ports & Harbor Security

 That’s why leading ports all around the world, including the Port of Sydney Harbour, Pearl Harbor and others, employ Delta barricades, bollards and crash gates to protect passengers, employees, cargo and infrastructure facilities.
 Vehicles not authorized just can’t get through.
 Period.
+The increase of globalization and the heightened exchange of goods utilizing container vessels has brought increased threats to ports and harbors around the world.
+The threat of terrorist attack on naval bases, harbors, ports, terminals, underwater pipelines, shipping and coastal facilities remains a real and growing concern to all countries.
+Delta Scientific can provide an array of facility barricade and access control systems to mitigate intrusions.

 The Port of Sydney Harbour installed Delta’s K54 DCS501 anti-terrorist barriers to protect their international cruise ship terminal.
 The barriers prevent speeding vehicles from getting past the guard post at the Overseas Passenger Terminal at Circular Quay, where about 90 vessels dock during the busy summer months.
 Nearly 160,000 passengers come through the Port, representing a major facet of Australia’s tourism industry.